 - Please do not wrap your bags.
 Avoid using the thick plastic wrap you sometimes see at airports.
 Your bags will need to be accessible for searches and you’ll be bringing unnecessary waste onto the Festival site.

 - Don’t skimp on the essentials.
 Please bring a sturdy tent (and take it back home with you).
 Although you’ll be able buy pretty much anything you need here on site, from 2019 there will be fewer camping equipment stores than there have been in the past.
 So please bring a sturdy tent that will last a lifetime of festival camping.

 - REUSE, REDUCE, RESPECT.
 In a stand to make our world more sustainable, we ask you to avoid singe-use items and opt for reusables options where ever possible and help us look after the land on which the Festival stands.

 - A reusable water bottle, to fill up from the free taps on site

 - Toilet roll

-- Bags (for dirty clothing and footwear)
+- Bags for dirty clothes and rubbish

 What not to bring

 - You may be searched at the entrance for any items that may be used in an illegal or offensive manner – which will be confiscated.
 Persons suspected of carrying out illegal and/or offensive activities onsite may also be searched and face eviction.
-No portable laser equipment or pens are permitted.
+NB: Confiscated items will NOT be returned.